Customize Appearance

 With its proximity to key markets, a well-developed regulatory environment, readily available financing and openness to innovation, Ukraine is becoming a powerhouse of agriculture exports.

 Ukraine maintains leading positions in the production and export of cereal grains.
-The annual cereal crop reaches over 70 million tonnes.
 After meeting its domestic needs, Ukraine can export approximately 50 million tonnes of cereal grains annually.
+Ukraine's grain exports in 2024 amounted to $9.4 billion (+13% compared to 2023).

 Oilseeds retain the status of the most popular crop for Ukrainian farmers because they typically offer good profitability.
-Over the last four years, oilseed production has stabilised at close to nine million hectares.
+In 2024, Ukraine increased oilseed exports to $5.7 billion (+2% compared to 2023).
 The most popular oilseeds are sunflower, rapeseed and soya beans.
 Yields are growing for all oilseeds due to a combination of improved seeds, agrochemicals, machinery, the growing skills of local agronomists and more favourable growing conditions (especially for rapeseed).
-The main export destinations for Ukrainian oilseeds are the EU, Turkey, Egypt and Belarus.
+The main export destinations for Ukrainian oilseeds are the EU, India, Turkey, China and Egypt.

 The Ukrainian honey sector is growing steadily, both in terms of production and exports.
 Honey made in Ukraine has a positive image on the global market.
 Currently, honey producers are looking for new export opportunities.